daleonpz/daleonpz.github.io/_posts/2017-04-14-my-knee-hurts.md

 Joints such as knees and elbows are quite simple in terms of mobility, these joints can only move in one plane.
 They can do some rotational movement but it is almost 0.
 Thus, if there is pain in these joints it means that some other joint is not working as it supposed to do.
 Joints can be classify as mobile and stable.
-Most of the problems appear, for example, when a mobile joint for some reason it is also working as stable joint and viceversa.
+Most of the problems appear, for example, when a mobile joint for some reason it is also working as stable joint and vice versa.

 <figure>
     <a href="/images/posts/mykneehurts-01.jpg"><img src="/images/posts/mykneehurts-01.jpg"></a>